etherkit/Si5351Arduino/README.md

 This library is focused towards usage in RF/amateur radio applications, but it may be useful in other cases.
 However, keep in mind that coding decisions are and will be made with those applications in mind first, so if you need something a bit different, please do fork this repository.

-Please feel free to use the issues feature of GitHub if you run into problems or have suggestions for important features to implement.
+**Please feel free to use the Issues feature of GitHub if you run into problems or have suggestions for important features to implement.
+This is the best way to get in touch.**

 Thanks For Your Support!
 ------------------------